MicrosoftDocs/memdocs/sccm/apps/get-started/creating-ios-applications.md

   - zh-cn
   - zh-tw
 ---
-# Creating iOS applications with System Center Configuration Manager
+# Create iOS applications with System Center Configuration Manager
 In addition to the other System Center Configuration Manager requirements and procedures for creating an application, you must also take the following considerations into account when you create and deploy applications for iOS devices.

 ## General considerations